-The presence of one or more malignant melanomas of 1.0mm or less maximum thickness with no evidence of ulceration, as determined by histological examination using the Breslow method.
+The presence of one or more malignant melanomas with TNM classification TlaNOMO.
 Melanoma in situ is excluded.

 Early stage prostate cancer

 The presence of a tumour confined within the prostate, which is histologically described as TNM Classification Tla or Tlb, or a Gleason Score of less than 6, where major medical interventionalist therapy is not required.